jeanslack/FFcuesplitter/README.md

 Batch file processing to split and convert to default audio `flac` format.

-`ffcuesplitter -i '/User/music/collection/inputfile.cue' -f ogg -o 'my-awesome-tracklist'`
+`ffcuesplitter -i '/User/music/collection/inputfile.cue' -f ogg -o 'my_awesome_tracklist'`

-To splits the individual audio tracks into `ogg` format and saves them in the 'my-awesome-tracklist' folder.
+To splits the individual audio tracks into `ogg` format and saves them in the `my_awesome_tracklist` folder.

 **For further information and other examples visit the [wiki page](https://github.com/jeanslack/FFcuesplitter/wiki)**
 ***